CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.2.4 remote maintenance.md

 4 Further Information
 ------------------------------

+### 4.1 Literature
-### 4.1 LiteratureAdditional information on hazards and safety measures in the area of ​​"remote maintenance" can be found in the following publications, among others:
+Additional information on hazards and safety measures in the area of ​​"remote maintenance" can be found in the following publications, among others:

 * #### [CSE108] Remote maintenance in the industrial environment